Sonys9/CMP/README.md

  - [working on it] Supports all type of files (including images).
  - [working on it] Supports SNMP for delivering your messages or getting them.
  - [working on it] Built-in antispam (you also can modify the algorithm!), mail-ban and ip-ban.
+ - [working on it] You can delete your mails.

 # How it works:
 ...